adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 ###### [33] convolutional gated recurrent networks

-In a recent work [33] convolutional gated recurrent networks was used to learn temporal information to leverage the semantic segmentation of videos.
+In a recent work [33] **convolutional gated recurrent networks** was used to learn temporal information to leverage the semantic segmentation of videos.

-The recurrent unit usedin this work was convolutional which enables it to learnboth spatial and temporal information with less number ofparameters.
+The recurrent unit used in this work was convolutional which enables it to learn both spatial and temporal information with less number of parameters.

+Thus, it was easier to train and memory efficient.

+###### [34]

-Thus, it was easier to train and memory efficient.The work in [34] combined the power of both convolutionalgated architectures and spatial transformers for leveragingvideo semantic segmentation.
+The work in [34] **combined** the power of both **convolutional gated architectures** and **spatial transformers** for leveraging video semantic segmentation.

 ## 3. DEEP SEMANTIC SEGMENTATION IN AUTOMATED DRIVING